 Where’s the Minuteman Missile Site

-Minuteman Missile National Historical Site opens from 8 a.m. to 4 p.m. every day except Thanksgiving Day, December 25 and January 1.
+Minuteman Missile National Historical Site is open Wednesday to Sunday from from 8 a.m. to 4 p.m.
 The visitor center is free along with the Delta Nine Launch Facility.

 Know Before You Go